Locations

 Optimizing server licensing through consolidation can significantly cut costs while maintaining capacity.
 For example, an organization was licensing 100 VMs with Windows Server Standard across numerous hosts, amounting to ~50 Standard licenses.

-By consolidating onto fewer hosts and switching to 10 Datacenter licenses, they covered the same VMs with far fewer licenses, saving around 20-25% on Windows Server licensing costs.
+By consolidating onto fewer hosts and switching to 10 Datacenter licenses, they covered the same VMs with far fewer licenses, resulting in a savings of around 20-25% on Windows Server licensing costs.

 Action: